Sometimes you have to fight your body to win, sometimes you have to fight others.

 He told his doctor he wouldn’t run the final.
 He had been diagnosed with gallstones, and any more stress could kill him.
 Kip Keino understood those words, but Kip Keino hadn’t come to Mexico City to quit because of a single uncooperative organ.

-With only a few hours to the race, he changed his mind and caught a bus to the stadium.
+A few hours to the race, he changed his mind and caught a bus to the stadium.
 The bus got stuck in traffic and Kip hopped out and ran the rest of the way.
 He should have been at a disadvantage: his main challenger, Jim Ryun, had already beaten him many times before.
 What’s more, Ryun was fresh.
-Kip got to the starting line having already run 3.21 kilometers to the stadium, and more than eight races in the previous week and a half.
+Kip got to the starting line having already run 3.21 kilometers to the stadium, and more than eight races in the previous week and a half with a body that was close to just switching itself off.

-You can almost see the moment Ryun realized he is done.
+You can see the moment Ryun realized he had been outmatched.
 When he kicks up his speed but the man with the uncooperative gallstones is still ahead.
 In fact, the 20 meters between them when Keino crossed the line is the widest margin in the history of the sport, to this day.

 - The Tragedy of Robert Wangila Napunyi